Kullsno2/Kullsno2.github.io/_posts/blog/2018-02-12-how-to-git-part-2.md

 ## A typical branching scenario

-Branches are very helpful when there is a group project and multiple colloborators are involved.The master branch contains the main workflow.The colloborators are consulted and the whole project is divided into multiple sub tasks with each member getting a small task.Each member then creates a separate branch of their own , make changes to the code and run and test them.When they feel that their subtask is complete and all the features are implemented , they ask the master to merge their branch to master branch.The master receives multiple merge requests since there are multiple colloborators involved.He checks each and every branch and merges them.If there is a bug while merging a branch then he sends it back with necessary comments to make the change and he doesn't merge that branch.
+Branches are very helpful when there is a group project and multiple collaborators are involved.The master branch contains the main workflow.The collaborators are consulted and the whole project is divided into multiple sub tasks with each member getting a small task.Each member then creates a separate branch of their own , make changes to the code and run and test them.When they feel that their subtask is complete and all the features are implemented , they ask the master to merge their branch to master branch.The master receives multiple merge requests since there are multiple collaborators involved.He checks each and every branch and merges them.If there is a bug while merging a branch then he sends it back with necessary comments to make the change and he doesn't merge that branch.

 ## Maggi and Git